public-transport/generating-transit-maps/readme.md

 - interactive visualisations
 	- hide less important lines to reduce noise, show them on zoom
 	- route planning, similar to [vbb-map-routing](https://github.com/derhuerst/vbb-map-routing)

+## outlook: interactive modelling tool

+We may create an interactive transit map modelling tool.

+- After uploading a graph file, users will be able to see the map get optimized gradually.
+- Users will be able to add additional constraints, e.g. fixing a station to a point, or putting additonal emphasis on the shape of a line.
+- Finally, they will be able to export the graph as SVG, PDF and other open formats.